lukaspili/flow-navigation/README.md

 ## License

 Mortar MVP is released under the MIT license.
-See the LICENSE file for more info.
+See the LICENSE file for details.